 While reviewing seed starter kits, our team agreed that by far and away, the most crucial factor to consider was how many seeds grew to be seedlings in each tray and how healthy the plants were in an actual side-by-side environment.
 To test each of these home gardening products' growing performance, we set every kit up in the same room to remove any variability in temperature or humidity.
 We used the same lights for each kit except for the models that included their own lights.
 We then planted a variety of seeds in each slot and tracked their progress over the course of two weeks.

-During this assessment, it was clear to see that the Super Sprouter HGC726402 outperformed the rest.
+During this assessment, it was clear to see that the Super Sprouter Premium Heated Propagation Kit outperformed the rest.
 Not only did 100% of the embryos sprout, but the seedlings in this tray grew faster than the rest.
-By the end of two weeks, the tiny plants looked much happier than the seedlings in other trays and were without a doubt ready to transplant to pots or garden beds.
+By the end of two weeks, the tiny plants looked much happier than the seedlings in other trays and were, without a doubt, ready to transplant to pots or garden beds.
 The Burpee Seed Starter Tray showed admirable results after two weeks.
 Every seed sprouted, but they were not quite thriving like the babies grown in the Super Sprouter.
 Another product that showed promising results for this experiment was the Window Garden Seed Starting Kit.
 100% of the seeds sprouted, but they were slightly smaller than the sprouts in the Burpee Seed Starter Tray.

 If you're an avid gardener, you may be looking for all of the bells & whistles.
 On the other hand, if you're looking for a kit that's a little more decorative than functional, you may be seeking simplicity while searching for the right seed starter system.
 Some people may want a kit that includes a growing medium, while others may want to choose their own or prefer a certain type of medium that's worked before.
 A few of these products come with heating mats or even lights to make the whole seed propagation process as easy as possible.
 We dedicated this portion of our analysis to the features and accessories included with each kit.

-The clear champion of this section of our review is the Super Sprouter HGC726402.
+The clear champion of this section of our review is the Super Sprouter Premium Heated Propagation Kit.
 This kit includes a heating pad and a light that fits on top of the dome — two components that are often sold separately.
 This model has humidity vents to help fine-tune the micro-sized ecosystem for your seedlings.
-We love that the EarlyGrow 70738 includes an inner and outer tray to aid in draining excess water if need be, and this model has vents on its dome as well.
+We love that the EarlyGrow Medium Domed Propagator includes an inner and outer tray to aid in draining excess water if need be, and this model has vents on its dome as well.
 The Burpee Seed Starter Tray is similar to the EarlyGrow in design, but unlike the two models mentioned above, it includes a growing medium in the form of soil pellets.
 The Window Garden Seed Starting Kit also includes soil pellets, and we love that this kit includes three sets of trays and domes.

 Ease of Use

-For those that know that they're going to be reusing their starter kit over and over again, or if you know that you're hard on your gardening equipment, it'd be wise to consider how strong these products are.
-Sometimes the growing medium can get heavy as it fills with root mass and water.
-The last thing you want is to pick up your tray full of babies that are ready to be moved or transplanted only to have it fold or collapse.
+Whether you'll be reusing your starter kit time and time again, or you're hard on gardening equipment, it'd be wise to consider these products' durability.
+The growing medium can often get heavy as it fills with root mass and water.
+The last thing you want is to pick up your tray full of babies that need to be moved or transplanted, only to have the whole thing fold or collapse.
 For this reason, we considered the durability of each kit.

-If you're looking for a tray that will endure many rounds of germination, it's hard to beat the EarlyGrow 70738 — it was clearly built to last.
+If you're looking for a tray that will endure many rounds of germination, it's hard to beat the EarlyGrow Medium Domed Propagator — it was clearly built to last.
 We found the SuperSprouter to be reasonably strong.
-Although it can't match the EarlyGrow, its construction and components are much more durable than a lot of the kits we've seen.
+Although it can't match the EarlyGrow, its construction and components are much more durable than many of the kits we've seen.
 If you're not concerned about durability or you only plan on using your system for a run or two, the Burpee Seed Starter Tray and Window Garden Seed Starting Kit will do just fine.